 On December 17th, 1903, Wilbur and Orville Wright made the first flight in a powered aircraft.
-A short distance outside Kitty Hawk, South Carolina, the brothers made four brief flights in their machine, called simply the Flyer.
+A short distance outside Kitty Hawk, North Carolina, the brothers made four brief flights in their machine, called simply the Flyer.
 The longest lasted just 59 seconds but nevertheless earned the Wrights a seat at the forefront of aviation history.

 Here are 10 facts about their extraordinary life and achievements.